linonetwo/webpack5-externals-plugin/README.md

 **This is a fork of [webpack-externals-plugin](https://github.com/Morhaus/webpack-externals-plugin), but that works in Webpack 5+!**

+This is inspired by [tomasAlabes/webpack2-externals-plugin](https://github.com/tomasAlabes/webpack2-externals-plugin), thank you Tomas!

 Provides more powerful [externals](https://webpack.github.io/docs/configuration.html#externals) configuration options.

 ## Usage